Skip to Main Contents

 North America

 The North American market is characterized by its predominance of motorcycle enthusiasts.
-Cruisers and touring bikes with their low-riding seats and long bodies—perfectly suited for riding on long stretches of straight, open road—are a representative category, but there is also a large segment of users who enjoy riding off-road or on mountainous terrain for sport or recreation.
+Cruisers and touring bikes for riding on long stretches of straight, open road—are a representative category, but there is also a large segment of users who enjoy riding on mountainous terrain for sport or recreation.
 The popularity and extensive variety of motorsports practices by professionals and amateurs alike are other unique qualities of the North American market.

 ASEAN Region

 In the ASEAN region, motorcycles are a primary mode of transportation for commuting to work and school and for daily living in many communities.
 They also serve an important role as social infrastructure, assisting the flow of goods and services.
 Practical, smaller displacement motorcycles around 125cc are traditionally the mainstream choice.
 However, there has been a growing segment of users who favor more personalized and luxurious features.
-Yamaha was quick to introduce automatic transmission motorcycles to this market, and is now recognized as a leading company.
+Yamaha was quick to introduce automatic transmission motorcycles to this market, and is building its image as a cutting-edge and sporty brand.

 India

 India has become the world’s largest motorcycle market.
 The scooter category, in particular, is showing remarkable growth, and now accounts for roughly one-third of total demand.
-With the country’s development having entered a period of increased motorization, Yamaha has proactively introduced new scooters since 2012, and these models have been well received, particularly by young customers.
+With the country’s development having entered a period of increased motorization, Yamaha’s new scooters have been well received, particularly by young customers.
 Yamaha is also working to increase sales by emphasizing sports models.

 Initiatives in Electrification